Young People

 Vaping is ‘a young person phenomenon’ in Australia

-For the first time, the University of Melbourne's annual HILDA survey has explored who is using vapes, and it’s Australia’s young people getting hooked
+For the first time, the annual HILDA survey has explored who is using vapes and e-cigarettes.
+And it’s Australia’s young people getting hooked

 Australia’s young people are getting lonelier

-Younger Australians are more likely than their parents or grandparents to feel alone, finds the University of Melbourne's annual HILDA survey.
+Younger Australians are more likely than their parents or grandparents to feel alone in the world, finds the annual HILDA survey

 More Australian adult children are living with their parents longer